 Iowa Ignition Interlock Device Providers:

-For a complete list of approved IID's view the pdf at Iowa's Commissioner of Public Safety site.
+For a complete list of Interlock Devices view the pdf at Iowa's Commissioner of Public Safety site.